Youth of America: Release and reception

 Released in 1981, Youth of America was, according to Sage, not well received in the United States at the time of its release, but fared better in Europe.
+Milo Miles of The Boston Phoenix had mixed feelings about the album's tracks: "The side-long epic 'Youth of America' sags over the long haul, since no amount of innocent determination could keep such a ream of guitar psychodoodles free from Ted Nugent blots.
+But the other lengthy track, 'After It's Over,' leaps headlong into a frantic ascending riff, and never lets go."

 In its retrospective review, Consequence of Sound wrote, "(f)rom its style of production and songwriting to its driving, angular guitar work coupled with anthemic hooks, Youth of America is as strong and fresh-sounding today as it was 30 years ago".
 The Quietus wrote "there may be more essential punk albums out there but never again did the genre sound so searching".
 Head Heritage noted its "enduring legacy".

 Youth of America was later reissued on record labels Backbone and Restless, with different covers for each, and on Sage's own Zeno Records as the second disc of the Wipers Box Set, albeit with a different running order to the original vinyl issue.

 Legacy

 Along with other Wipers records, Youth of America has since come to be acknowledged as an important album in the development of American underground and independent rock movements of the early 1980s.
-Thurston Moore of Sonic Youth cited the album as an inspiration, and covered the track "Pushing the Extreme" with Keith Nealy for Wipers tribute album Fourteen Songs for Greg Sage and The Wipers.
+Thurston Moore of Sonic Youth cited the album as an inspiration, and covered the track "Pushing the Extreme" with Keith Nealy for Wipers tribute album Fourteen Songs for Greg Sage and the Wipers.

 The title track was covered by Melvins on their 2001 album Electroretard and by Mission of Burma on the live album Snapshot.
 Kurt Cobain listed it in his top 50 albums of all time.

 Pitchfork ranked the title track at No. 173 on their list of "The 200 Best Songs of the 1980s" and ranked the album at No. 102 on their list of "The 200 Best Albums of the 1980s".